cagatayakkus/java-eight-queen-problem-simulation/README.md

 # Inspiration

-This is a Eight Queen Puzzle Solver Simulation which was developed by using Java.
+This is an Eight Queen Puzzle Solver Simulation which was developed by using Java.

 ![Program](./ScreenShots/img1.png)